A Day in the Life: Hands-On Nature Study at the Creek

 Hands-On Nature Study is Fun

 This past winter, it occurred to me that, even though we often played along the creek behind our new home in Morrison, CO, we hadn’t spent any time studying it.
-I was too busy on several work assignments to pull together a proper unit study, but then remembered seeing a guide for creeks back in our NaturExplorers days.
+I was too busy on several work assignments to pull together a proper unit study, but I remembered seeing a guide for creeks back in our NaturExplorers days.
 And so we downloaded Incredible Creeks, ordered a few of the recommended books from the library, and crossed our fingers for a mild spring.

 This post contains affiliate links.